 - Temporary outdoor structures that hold multiple parties must have at least 50% of the sides open to allow air flow

-- Multi-party outdoor structures with more than 50% of the sides closed are considered indoors and not allowed under the latest state mitigation measures
+- Multi-party outdoor structures with more than 50% of the sides closed are considered indoors and must follow indoor dining regulations.

 - Enclosed structures, such as plastic domes, may be used for individual parties and must have adequate ventilation to allow for air circulation

 - All temporary outdoor structures covering more than 400 square feet must obtain a Department of Buildings (DOB)-issued permit.
 Permits are typically issued for 60 days but will now be issued for 180 days.

 - For more information, see DOB’s Guidance on Tents for Dining

 - Temporary structures must be weighted, anchored or secured to the ground, but cannot be anchored with any method that requires screwing, cutting or drilling into the public way (i.e. on streets or sidewalks)

 - All structural materials should have a fire-resistant certification or flame certification showing material is fire-rated or noncombustible

 - Use of tents and other temporary structures may be deemed unsafe and prohibited during severe weather events (wind, snow, etc.)

 - All structures must be ADA compliant